openSUSE/news-o-o/_posts/2011-06-11-opensuse-weekly-news-issue-179-is-out.markdown

 **License**: [CC-BY-ND](http://creativecommons.org/licenses/by-nd/3.0/)

-
+â€

+â€œ

         [The Linux Foundation Announces New Linux Training Scholarships, Student Day at LinuxCon](http://www.linuxfoundation.org/news-media/announcements/2011/06/linux-foundation-announces-new-linux-training-scholarships-student-)

-SAN FRANCISCO, June 7, 2011 “ The Linux Foundation, the nonprofit organization dedicated to accelerating the growth of Linux, today announced its new [Linux Training Scholarship Program](http://training.linuxfoundation.org/linuxtrainingscholarships) and Linux Learners™ Student Day.
+SAN FRANCISCO, June 7, 2011 â€“ The Linux Foundation, the nonprofit organization dedicated to accelerating the growth of Linux, today announced its new [Linux Training Scholarship Program](http://training.linuxfoundation.org/linuxtrainingscholarships) and Linux Learnersâ€™ Student Day.

-The Student Day will take place at[ LinuxCon](http://events.linuxfoundation.org/events/linuxcon) in Vancouver, B.C. on August 16, 2011 and includes transportation on the LinuxCon or Bust bus for students and faculty traveling from Corvallis and Portland, Ore.
+The Student Day will take place at[ LinuxCon](http://events.linuxfoundation.org/events/linuxcon) in Vancouver, B.C. on August 16, 2011 and includes transportation on the â€œLinuxCon or Bustâ€ bus for students and faculty traveling from Corvallis and Portland, Ore.

 Both programs are aimed at training the next-generation of Linux developers as Linux approaches its 20th anniversary. (...)

-
+â€

+â€œ

         [Linux Certification/Mark Matthews: Free Creative Commons LPI Level 1 Linux Training Manual Released](http://www.linuxcertification.co.za/linux-system-administration-training-manual)